cloudxabide/matrix.lab-OCP3/Scripts/deploy_example_apps_OCP3.md

 ```

 As system:admin modify SCC (Do NOT do this in a Production Environment)
+NOTE: you NEED to wait for the database to be deployed
 ```
 oc annotate namespace mattermost openshift.io/sa.scc.uid-range=1001/1001 --overwrite oc adm policy add-scc-to-user anyuid system:serviceaccount:mattermost:mattermost